andrasq/node-docs/qbuffer.md

 Note that the two loops are the same except for how qbuf is configured.
 In both cases qbuf buffers, delimits, splits and decodes the records.
-In the first example each record is a newline terminated string, in the second it is a BSON object.
+In the first example each record is a newline terminated string, in the second each is a BSON object.